 AdaCamp is a project of the Ada Initiative, a not-for-profit dedicated to increasing women’s participation in open technology and culture.

-There are two more AdaCamps in 2014:
+There is one more AdaCamp in 2014:

+2015 AdaCamps will soon be announced!
 If you are interested in attending a future AdaCamp, please see our contact page for ways to get announcements about upcoming AdaCamps.

 Impact of AdaCamp